cghimire/Encryption-Decryption-Application/README.md

 Follow this [web link] for the web-based application.

-Follow the Installation instructions to run java application.
+Follow the Installation instructions to run a java application software.

 ## Installation <a name = "installation"></a>
 ***